Modev Code of Conduct

 Sexual or racist comments by attendees, sponsors, or from our speakers, including verbiage or imagery in speaker or sponsor slides.
 Put simply, you should use good judgment.
-If we hear complaints and we think they are warranted, you may not be invited back.
+If we hear complaints and we think they are warranted, we will let you know and you may not be invited back.

 Stalking, offensive comments, and unwanted sexual advances toward female attendees.
-To borrow a line from the Flickr Community Guidelines, which use the term Creepiness: “You know the guy.
-Do not be that guy.”
-If we hear that you are “that guy” (regardless of your gender), we will investigate and take any action we feel is appropriate, including asking you to leave.
+To borrow a line from the Flickr Community Guidelines, which use the term Creepiness: “You know the type of person that does this.
+Do not be that person.”
+If we hear that you are “that person” (regardless of your gender), we will investigate and take any action we feel is appropriate, including asking you to leave.

-Please bring any concerns or occurrences of bad or offensive behavior to the immediate attention of our event staff or directly to Pete Erickson (Modev Founder / CEO) at pete at modev dot com.
+Please bring any concerns or occurrences of bad or offensive behavior to the immediate attention of our event staff or email Pete Erickson (Modev Founder and CEO).